 "The CDT cross-department and university collaborations has emboldened me to challenge myself and pull together knowledge from chemistry, physics and material science." – Ali Afshar

-We are still accepting applications for our standalone MRes course for October 2020 start!
+Applications for our standalone MRes course for October 2023 now open!

 Plastic electronics is a rapidly advancing research field encompassing the design, synthesis, characterisation and modelling of printable and flexible electronic materials and devices.
 This includes low energy organic LEDs for diplays and lighting, new types of solar cell, wearable electronics and bio-electronics, optoelectronics, and frontier research areas such as spintronics, ferroics and molecular magnetism.